Old and Historic District (H-1 Overlay District)

 All exterior projects on properties in the Old and Historic District must be reviewed and approved with the issuance of a Certificate of Appropriateness (COA), prior to beginning work.
 For many small or minor projects—including fencing, walkways, business signs, and changes in exterior paint colors—the only permit necessary is an administrative approval by the Preservation Planner or other staff.
 Larger projects—ranging from the construction of a shed to the replacement of windows to the addition of a deck to the building of a new structure—must have approval from the Board of Architectural Review (BAR) prior to starting construction.

 The Old and Historic District Design Guidelines (see links below) provide property owners the guidance necessary to plan a project.
-A Design Review Procedures Manual was developed to provide information on the design review process in Leesburg.

 Application Form and Information